-A quick note here: I like getting herbs wild and semi-wild crafted because they’re exposed to the elements and when you’re taking that wild food in, you’re really connecting to those elements.
+A quick note here: I like getting herbs traditionally sourced out in nature, because they’re exposed to the elements and when you’re taking that food in, you’re really connecting to those elements.
 You’re really connecting to that wild energy, and they have the ability and capacity to then build and tone these Treasures.
-Basically, when the herbs are grown and gathered Di Tao, the herb contains the treasure that it can then pass onto the body.
+Basically, when the herbs are grown and gathered Di Dao (Di Tao), the herb contains the treasure that it can then pass onto the body.

 If you want a reminder crash course on what are tonic herbs, then check out our What Are Tonic Herbs article here.

 Enter the mindful world of Ayurvedic Medicine as Mason and Ayurvedic practitioner/teacher Wayne Celeban go deep into the holistic layers of Ayurvedic cleansing; A revered ancient system with a unique and gentle approach.

 Today we've got Shen, the magical third Treasure of the very famous Three Treasures, on our mind.
 Known as Jing, Qi and Shen, these Treasures explain the energies that make us, the human!